wikixen/wikixen/README.md

 # Hi I'm Benny Hernandez👋,
-I'm a recent graduate from Rutgers University whose currently learning in android dev & systems dev.
+I'm a recent graduate from Rutgers University whose currently learning in android dev & systems dev.<br/>
-Have experience in data analytics & machine learning Plan to go back to school to get a M.S. in computer engineering🔌
+Have experience in data analytics & machine learning.<br/>
+Plan to go back to school to get a M.S. in computer engineering🔌